danilocasim/CS50/README.md

-This is my CS50 solved excercises
+This is the CS50 exercises i did last year(2023)